 In the world of pulp novels… right now I’m spelunking through some of the Michael Connelly novels, whose main leads (Bosch and Haller) are pretty lousy dads, but they do want to be better.
 Each having a daughter softens them up… by having a child, they now see their own life and their own actions in a completely new light.
 In a way I enjoy that, it shows how important children are on one’s purpose in life, takes one out of the “it’s just me against the world” to realize how deeply connected we are with those around us.
 But don’t look up to them as dads!
 LOL

-I know you’re reading the gospels at the movement, can I give a shout out to St. Joseph?
+I know you’re reading the gospels at the moment, can I give a shout out to St. Joseph?
 The man who stepped up, who taught Jesus to work with his hands and how to be a man in the world.
 Tons of books written about him- I have a huge devotion to St. Joseph 😀

 I vote for Bob Cratchit in A Christmas Carol and Leto Atreides in Dune.